samirjabib/samirjabib/README.md

 <h1 align="start">Be positive, Be happy!🌱</h1>

 I'm Samir, a programmer from Colombia.
 I specialize in building websites, and I'm a big fan of Node.js and React ⚛.
-In addition to that, I enjoy working with various libraries and technologies to enhance my projects, particularly in the context of e-commerce atm i learning shopify frontstore,  in this moment.
+In addition to that, I enjoy working with various libraries and technologies to enhance my projects,   in this moment.
 My current stack include:

 Frontend: React, Tailwind, Next13, Typescript, Jest, Next.js,